 7 Principles of Change

-I recently met with Kathy, a sharp gal who had a lot of energy.
+I recently met with Kathy, a sharp woman who had a lot of energy.
 As she shared about her week I could tell she was “off.”
 “How was your week?”
 I probed.
 Kathy had laid out a plan to meet some goals and dreams that were important to her.
 In the midst of carrying out the action steps I helped her put together, something came over her that she did not expect.
 Fear.

 One definition of fear is: